- What is ESD?

 Resources for extending the learning

-On this special day, primary and secondary school educators throughout the world are encouraged to organize classroom activities that focus on topics related to the ozone layer and climate change.
+During this special ‘ozone week’, primary and secondary school educators throughout the world are encouraged to organize classroom activities that focus on topics related to the ozone layer and climate change.

 Why Care About The Ozone Layer?

-Resources 4 Rethinking encourages students and teachers to participate in the International Day for the Preservation of the Ozone Layer.
-Top R4R Picks will connect you to some excellent resources to support these efforts.
+Resources 4 Rethinking supports student and teacher participation in Ozone Day Activities.
+Top R4R Picks will connect you to some excellent classroom resources.